High frequency visual stimuli induced functional networks of emotion recognition: an MEG study

 We collected MEG data from 22 healthy subjects.
 The task started with a 2s emotional word, followed by 2 possible choices of eyes with basic emotions lasting for 4s, then a 2s blank screen as baseline.
 Subjects were asked to fixate on the figure corresponding to the emotional word.
 By modulating the amplitude of RGB code, we tagged the figure corresponding to the word with 80Hz, and the inconsistent one with 90Hz.
 After MEG scan, participants recorded their figure choices on paper.

-To verify that high-frequency FPVS can generate the same frequency activity, we calculated the time-frequency (TF) map for V1, in the Desikan-Killiany atlas, called "pericalcarine" using Brainstorm and Matlab.
+Using Brainstorm and Matlab, we calculated the averaged time-frequency (TF) map for V1, in the Desikan-Killiany atlas, called "pericalcarine".
 Source activity at 80Hz, 90Hz, and all frequencies was estimated.
+White matter tracts were reconstructed based on imaginary coherence results of connectivity analysis.
 Statistical analysis was t-test comparing the activity of viewing figures and viewing blank (baseline: -4.0000s to -2.0005s), with a significance threshold of 0.0001.

 Results:

 Behavioral data confirmed that all subjects correctly recognized the emotion.
 There was a strong and stable activation at 80Hz from 0s to 4s (viewing figures) on the TF map of V1.
-On the 80Hz source maps, we divided the activated areas into 5 groups according to the begin of their activation time: 0s~0.01s: bilateral pericalcarine, lateral occipital, cuneus, lingual, and parahippocampal area; 0.2s~0.3s: bilateral fusiform, precuneus, and entorhinal area; 0.3s~0.5s: right inferior temporal, bilateral isthmus cingulate, inferior parietal, and superior parietal, right temporal pole, insular, superior temporal sulcus, and posterior cingulate cortex; 0.6s~1.0s: left inferior temporal, bilateral transverse temporal, left superior temporal sulcus, right posterior cingulate, right middle temporal, left insular, left medial orbitofrontal area; 1.0s~: bilateral superior temporal, left middle temporal, paracentral, right lateral orbitofrontal, left temporal pole, right precentral, and right caudal anterior cingulate area.
+On the 80Hz source maps, we divided the activated areas into 5 groups according to the begin of their activation time: 0s~0.1s: bilateral pericalcarine, lateral occipital, cuneus, lingual area; 0.1s~0.2s: bilateral parahippocampal, fusiform, precuneus, and entorhinal area; 0.2s~0.6s: bilateral isthmus cingulate, inferior temporal, inferior parietal, and superior parietal, temporal pole, insular, superior temporal sulcus, posterior cingulate cortex, and middle temporal gyrus; 0.6s~1.0s: right parstriangularis, and left medial orbitofrontal area; 1.0s~: right superior temporal, bilateral paracentral, right lateral orbitofrontal, right postcentral, right precentral, and right caudal anterior cingulate area.
 From Group 1 to 5, the maximum statistic value of these activation areas gradually decreased.
 These groups roughly corresponded to five stages of task performance: visual processing, face recognition and memory retrieving, emotion perceiving, execution of selection task, and maintenance of attention.
 While no clear 90Hz activity was observed in the TF map, the 90Hz source map indicated activations similar to, but weaker than those at 80Hz.
 The source map of all frequencies showed that the activity was mainly in 0.6s from 0s.
+Connectivity analysis highlighted the role of the corpus callosum and anterior commissure in facial emotion recognition.

 Conclusions: